MySecurityRepo/security-writeups/Hack The Box Machines/CodePartTwo.md

 ![diagram](../images/CodePartTwo_nmapscan1.png)

-The result shows that for tcp only ports 22 and 8000 are open.
+The result shows that for tcp, only ports 22 and 8000 are open.

 I tried to fingerprint the services.